netisu/client-docs/README.md

 ## Introduction

 This documentation makes use of [Mintlify](https://mintlify.com/).
-This documentation features the programming language "Clua" (Commonlua) which is basically lua and is built on top of MoonSharp.
+This documentation features the programming language "nlua" (Commonlua) which is basically lua and is built on top of MoonSharp.
 Check out the project at https://netisu.com

 ## Running locally